 The path to becoming CIO is long, arduous and extremely competitive.
-Companies recognize the talent and commitment required to achieve this position, and reward it in kind – the average Chief Information Officer salary in 2014 is $199,875, placing it atop the highest paying IT careers.
-Including perks and bonuses, elite CIOs can take home high six-figures or even seven-figures in total annual earnings.
+Companies recognize the talent and commitment required to achieve this position, and reward it in kind – the average Chief Information Officer salary is $220,125, placing it squarely atop the highest paying IT careers.
+Including perks and bonuses, elite CIOs can take home high six-figures or even seven-figures per year in total earnings.

-Average salary range for CIOs and related IT job roles:
+Average salary range for CIOs and related IT management positions: